brendonmcnulty/datafun-04-eda/README.md

 └── README.md                    # Project overview and documentation
 ```

+## Notebook Checklist

+- [x] Notebook has exactly one Markdown title (with a single hash).
+- [x] Notebook has useful Markdown header cell with author and purpose, and date.
+- [x] Notebook uses numbered second-level Markdown headings for organization.
+- [x] Notebook has numbered sections with useful content for:
+  - [x] 1.
+Imports
+  - [x] 2.
+Load Data
+  - [x] 3.
+Initial Data Inspection
+  - [x] 4.
+Initial Descriptive Statistics
+  - [x] 5a.
+Initial Data Distribution for Numerical Columns
+  - [x] 5b.
+Initial Data Distribution for Categorical Columns
+  - [x] 6.
+Initial Data Transformation and Feature Engineering
+  - [x] 7.
+Initial Visualizations
+  - [x] 8.
+Initial Insights
+  - [x] 9.
+Storytelling and Presentation
+- [x] Notebook includes commentary after each section that tells a data story.
+- [x] Code and visuals are working, notebook is fully executed and on display in GitHub.

 ## Getting Started
 1. Clone the repository from GitHub.
 2. Create and activate a virtual environment: